talkkonnect/talkkonnect/README.md

 * This image has been configured to work with a USB CM108 Sound Card and GPIO will work out of the box for PTT and LEDs.
 * This Image should work out of the box it also has serial console on the usb port for easy access to ssh thorough com port on windows and macOS
 * This image will work with LAN Cabled Ethernet connection out of the box
+* Since this image was created on Raspberry 3B+ Board if you use Raspberry 4 please note that you will have to do the following apt install firmware-brcm80211 then you will have to use raspi-config to set the wifi country for the wifi to work.
 ### talkkonnect Version 2 Quick Download Link for Pre-Made SD Card Image for Use with Raspberry 3/4/pi zero 2w  and RESPEAKER Compatable HAT ###
 * [Click Here to Download Pre-Configured SD Card Image for Talkkonnect Version 2 for Raspberry 3/4/Pi Zero 2W Respeaker Hat](https://drive.google.com/file/d/166bR3Nx6_MN_JQoBXLQe6KEvs-ncmwOp/view?usp=sharing)
 * This image uses the standard 32 Bit Sampling and will work properly with all mumble clients on windows, android and iphone with good quality sound.